dst4l/dst4l/directions.md

 # DST4L - Practical information

-This guide will provide you with information about how to get to DST4L in Copenhagen 9 – 11 September 2015.
+This guide will provide you with information about how to get to DST4L in Copenhagen from 7th to 9th of December 2016.

 * How to get around in general
 * How to get to Copenhagen from the Airport